filecoin-project/lotus/documentation/en/cli-lotus.md

 DESCRIPTION:
    Get or set resource limits for a scope.

   The scope can be one of the following:
   - system        -- reports the system aggregate resource usage.
   - transient     -- reports the transient resource usage.
   - svc:<service> -- reports the resource usage of a specific service.
   - proto:<proto> -- reports the resource usage of a specific protocol.
   - peer:<peer>   -- reports the resource usage of a specific peer.

  The limit is json-formatted, with the same structure as the limits file.

 OPTIONS:
-   --set       set the limit for a scope (default: false) --help, -h  show help
+   --set                          set the limit for a scope (default: "false") --help, -h                     show help (default: "false")

 ```

 ### lotus net protect

 ```
 NAME:
    lotus net protect - Add one or more peer IDs to the list of protected peer connections